November 13, 2016

 The tribe contends its reservation of land includes rights to Missouri River water that the government has long allowed others to use illegally.
 Now, the tribe wants $200 million as compensation and also wants its water rights measured, or “quantified,” in the language of the tribe’s formal complaint.
 The government disputes the tribe’s claims and has filed a motion to dismiss them.

-Nix, Patterson & Roach, LLP has a long history of vindicating the rights of tribal nations.
-NPR helped win a $186 million payment from the U.S. government for the Choctaw and Chckasaw tribes in August 2015.
+Nix, Patterson, LLP has a long history of vindicating the rights of tribal nations.
+NPR helped win a $186 million payment from the U.S. government for the Choctaw and Chickasaw tribes in August 2015.
 The payment settled 100-year old claims that the government failed to protect tribal timber interests.

-The Crow Creek Sioux Tribe is represented by NPR partner Michael Angelovich and Of Counsel attorney Austin Tighe.
+The Crow Creek Sioux Tribe is represented by NP partner Michael Angelovich and Of Counsel attorney Austin Tighe.

 The Rapid City Journal article can be viewed below: